 IS A MIDWIFE-LED BIRTH CENTER RIGHT FOR ME?

 The information on this page will help you think through whether a midwife-led birth center is the right setting for you.
 The more you learn about your options, the better you’ll feel about the choice you finally make.
 There’s a lot to consider, including the practical and emotional advantages and disadvantages of each setting, the scientific evidence on outcomes, how to find a provider, and what other options you have.

 If you want to avoid the high-tech, high-intervention approach of many hospitals but don’t feel comfortable with home birth, a midwife-led birth center can offer a middle way.
 Birth centers support natural birth in a home-like setting.
 If issues arise during labor, a detailed plan for transfer to a hospital labor & delivery unit will be in place and transfer will be well coordinated.

 There are two kinds of midwife-led birth centers: freestanding and in-hospital.
 There is one freestanding birth center in the Chicago area.
 There is also one in-hospital midwife-led birth center.
-This is a separate units within the hospital that have their own protocols and policies to support natural birth.
+This is a separate unit within the hospital that has its own protocols and policies to support natural birth.
 (Be aware that many hospital “birthing centers” are not run by midwives.
 These may have appealing home-like décor, but the approach to care is likely to be the same as in a typical hospital labor & delivery unit.)